-By utilizing a stopper that has been developed particularly for this use, it is possible to prevent water from running down a drain in a bathtub and being wasted.
+By utilizing a Bathtub drain stopper that has been developed particularly for this use, it is possible to prevent water from running down a Bathtub drain stopper and being wasted.
 It occurs rather regularly, and when it does, it may become stuck, rendering it hard to turn the faucet on or off.
-If you decide right now to take out the drain stopper, you will better understand the fundamental issue that is the root of the difficulty you are experiencing.
+If you decide right now to take out the Bathtub drain stopper, you will better understand the fundamental issue that is the root of the difficulty you are experiencing.
 You must become familiar with removing the stopper from your drain if it needs to be positioned precisely where you want it to be.
-Your stopper will not contain the water very well if it does not completely cover the bottom of the tub when it is in place.
+If your stopper doesn’t completely cover the bottom of the tub when in place, it won’t effectively retain water.
 This will make taking a bath an unpleasant experience for you.

-If you want to learn how to remove the stopper from your drain, you first need to figure out what sort of stopper you will need to replace once the problem has been fixed.
-Only then can you learn how to remove the stopper from your drain.
+If you want to learn how to remove the Bathtub drain stopper, you first need to figure out what sort of stopper you will need to replace once the problem has been fixed.
+So, how do you go about removing this type of bathtub drain stopper?
 If you read the text that comes after this one, you will find out about the most frequent drain stoppers used for bathtubs.

-You’ll find the push-pull rod on the side of this specific variety of stoppers.
+The push/pull stopper features a push-pull rod located on its side.
 This rod has a hole at one end that is large enough for your finger to fit into, and the other has a handle that extends in the shape of a sphere from one end.
 The push-pull mechanism is connected to a plunger, which can halt the flow of water by putting pressure on it while it is inserted into the drain from the bottom up.
-The following is the procedure that must be followed to remove the push-pull tub stopper:
+The following is the procedure that must be followed to remove the push-pull bathtub drain stopper:

 - Do you find it challenging to turn the knob with your hands since it is so snug?
 First, to remove the object, secure it with a towel by wrapping it around it carefully, and then use normal pliers.